isomerpages/mti-osir/_resources/Frequently Asked Questions/FAQs: Powers where Any Entity has Acted against National Security Interests.md

 <ul class="jekyllcodex_accordion">

 <li><input type="checkbox" id="accordion1">
 <label for="accordion1">Does the Significant Investments Review Act apply to entities that are not designated?
 If so, when do the powers under this Act apply?</label><div>

 <p>The Significant Investments Review Act (SIRA) applies to entities that are not designated, but only when the following two criteria are met:</p>
-<ul><li>The entity has acted against Singapore’s national security interests; and </li></ul>
+	<p>* The entity has acted against Singapore’s national security interests; and </p>
-<ul><li>There has been a transaction which resulted in changes to the entity’s ownership or control within the two years prior to the above-mentioned action by the entity against our national security interests. </li></ul></div></li>
+	<p>* There has been a transaction which resulted in changes to the entity’s ownership or control within the two years prior to the above-mentioned action by the entity against our national security interests. </p></div></li>

 <p> Currently, there are already existing laws to deal with egregious acts against national security.
 For example, under the&nbsp;<a href="https://www.osir.gov.sg/resources/other-legislation/irda/" rel="noopener nofollow" target="_blank">Insolvency, Restructuring and Dissolution Act</a>, the Court may order the winding up of a company if it is being used against Singapore’s national security.&nbsp; However, winding up an entity could affect the continued provisioning of its functions, and may not be the desired outcome. </p>